kotte-computer-electronics/batoid/README.md

 ### The easy way

 Just flash the built VIA hex file, and enjoy.
+The mapping is messed up by default, but let's face it, you're not using VIA for the default mappings.

 ### WARNING (+ Erland mod)